COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

     byline: "*Slide*: © 2024 TNO"
 ---

-## Background of SOARCA
+## Context and Background

 **S**ecurity **O**rchestrator for **A**dvanced **R**esponse to **C**yber **A**ttacks​ - SOARCA

-SOARCA is [TNO’s](https://www.tno.nl/nl/) new open-source SOAR (Security Orchestration, Automation and Response) tool, which is developed for research and demonstration purposes.
-With SOARCA, TNO’s goal is to realise and stimulate advanced cyber security innovations and empower end users and organizations by providing a vendor-agnostic, extensible, and standards-compliant solution for security orchestration.
-SOARCA is made available on [COSSAS](https://cossas-project.org/) (Community for Open Source Security Automation Software) under the [Apache 2.0 licence](https://www.apache.org/licenses/LICENSE-2.0).​

-While there are already several mature SOAR tools available on the market, many of them are commercial closed-source products, and do not comply with the new emerging OASIS Open standards.
-SOARCA is designed to fully comply with the newest standards [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/).

-TNO’s SOARCA bridges this gap to let end users and organisations get hands-on experience with SOAR tooling and enable innovations: it is vendor-agnostic, extensible and has open and well-defined interfaces.
-SOARCA will be freely available and geared toward research and demonstrations.
-The goal is to foster a healthy community around SOARCA. ​
+Organisations are increasingly automating threat and incident response through playbook driven security workflow orchestration.
+The essence of this concept is that specific security events trigger a predefined series of response actions that are executed with no or only limited human intervention.
+These automated workflows are captured in machine-readable security playbooks, which are typically executed by a so called Security Orchestration, Automation and Response (SOAR) tool.
+The market for SOAR solutions has matured significantly over the past years and present day products support sophisticated automation workflows and a wide array of integrations with external security tools and data resources.
+Typically, however, the technology employed is proprietary and not easily adaptable for research and experimentation purposes.
+SOARCA aims to offer an open-source alternative for such solutions that is free of vendor dependencies and supports standardized formats and technologies where applicable.

+SOARCA, TNO’s open-source SOAR, was developed for research and innovation purposes and allows SOC, CERT and CTI professionals to experiment with the concept of playbook driven security automation.
+It is open and extensible and its interfaces are well-defined and elaborately documented.
+It also offers native support for two emerging technology standards, both developed and maintained by OASIS Open:

+- [CACAOv2](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html).
+The Collaborative Automated Course of Action Operations (CACAO) standard provides a common framework and machine-processable schema for security playbooks that are natively interoperable and can be shared and executed across technological and organizational boundaries.
+- [OpenC2](https://openc2.org/).
+A standardized language for the command and control of cyber defense technologies.
+In essence it provides a vendor agnostic language and interface through which so called security actuators (e.g. firewalls or IAM solutions) can be reconfigured automatically.

-Note that open and accessible SOAR functionality is relevant not only for automation in cyber incident response handling but also for attack & defense simulations, cyber ranges, digital twinning and other growing innovation topics that have a strong dependence on the orchestration of complex workflows.
+SOARCA is available through [TNO’s](https://www.tno.nl/nl/) community platform [COSSAS](https://cossas-project.org/) (Community for Open Source Security Automation Software) under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+With its release, TNO aims to drive both the adoption and further development of novel technologies for cyber security automation forward.
+Here we note that open and accessible SOAR functionality is not only relevant for automation in threat and incident response but also for attack & defense simulations, cyber ranges, digital twinning and other emerging innovations that require orchestration of complex (security oriented) workflows.

+---
 {{% imgproc Slide2 Fill "1280x720" %}}

 {{% /imgproc %}}

-## Vision of SOARCA

-### Why SOARCA?

-Both inside and outside of TNO there is a strong need for interoperable workflow orchestration tooling that aids (cybersecurity) innovation.
-High-quality SOAR (Security Orchestration, Automation and Response) tools are widely available in the market, however, these are commercial products with significant license costs and that employ proprietary technologies rather than emerging innovative standards.

-- **Vendor-Agnostic Compatibility**: Our solution ensures seamless integration with various vendors, eliminating reliance on a single provider.
-- **Standard Compliance**: Adhering to the latest standards, including [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/), guarantees up-to-date and secure operations.
-- **Extensibility with Open Interfaces**: Enjoy the flexibility of an extensible tool featuring open and well-defined interfaces, promoting adaptability and customization.
-- **Open-Source**: Embrace an open-source model that not only offers cost-effective solutions but also supports unrestricted use and adaptation for research purposes.

-SOAR functionality is relevant not only for automation in incident response handling but also attack & defense simulations, cyber ranges, digital twinning and other (TNO research) topics that have a strong dependence on the orchestration of complex workflows.

 ### Current state of SOARCA

 At present, SOARCA is in an Alpha release phase and is intended for Proof of Concepts (PoCs) and research purposes, serving as a platform for demonstrations.
 The objective of the SOARCA team is to evolve SOARCA into a more mature SOAR orchestration tool suitable for operational environments.
 For potential applications of SOARCA, please refer to the ‘Use-Cases’ section of our documentation.

-### Why make SOARCA open-source?

-- SOARCA has been publicly funded and should therefore ideally be made publicly available.
-- The target audience of SOC, CERT/CSIRT and CTI teams has a very strong affinity with open-source solutions and embraces them to a great extent. (see also the success of MISP, OpenCTI, The-Hive, ...)
-- Open-source software provides a low barrier for partner organisations to collaborate and contribute.
-- Open Source software and tooling can easily be brought in as background into projects and partnerships such as HEU, EDF, or National funded projects and others.
-The use of open-source tooling is explicitly encouraged by the European Commission.

 ## Core Concepts
 Several concepts within SOARCA might be important to know.